Abu Sufyan ibn al-Harith

-Abū Sufyān ibn al-Ḥārith ibn ʿAbd al-Muṭṭalib (أبو سفيان بن الحارث بن عبد المطلب), born al-Mughīra (المغيرة), was a companion and first cousin of the Islamic prophet Muhammad.
+Abū Sufyān ibn al-Ḥārith ibn ʿAbd al-Muṭṭalib (أبو سفيان بن الحارث بن عبد المطلب), born al-Mughīra (المغيرة), was an enemy of the Prophet and later became a companion of the Islamic prophet Muhammad following his conquest of Mecca.

 Early life

 He was the son of Al-Harith ibn Abd al-Muttalib.
 He was wet-nursed for a few days by Halimah bint Abi Dhuayb, making him a foster-brother of Muhammad.

 He married his cousin, Jumanah bint Abi Talib, and they had a son, Ja'far.
 He also married another cousin, Umm 'Amr bint al-Muqawwim, and they had a daughter, Atika.
 This may be the same daughter who later married Abu Sufyan's nephew Abd al-Muttalib (son of Rabi'ah ibn al-Harith).

 Opposition to Islam

 In their youth, Abu Sufyan and Muhammad were close friends; but as soon as Muhammad declared himself a prophet in 610, Abu Sufyan “treated him with enmity as no one before him."
 As he later explained it: "We were with a community, a people of high-mindedness.
 I saw the excellence of the people who lived with their discernment and opinion.
 They went through a mountain pass, and we followed.
 Then the people of nobility and age began to break away from Muhammad, and they helped their gods and defended their forefathers, and we followed them."

 "He showed hatred toward the Prophet for twenty years, never remaining behind when the Quraysh set out to fight Muhammad."
 He fought at the Battle of Badr on the side of the polytheists.
 He was one of the first to arrive back in Mecca with the news of their defeat.
 As he told his uncle, Abu Lahab: "As soon as we met the party we turned our backs and they were killing and capturing us just as they pleased; and by God I don't blame the people for that.
 We met men in white on piebald horses between heaven and earth, and, by Allah, they spared nothing, and none could withstand them."

 He also wrote satirical poems against Muhammad and the Muslims and insulted Hassan ibn Thabit:

 Who will deliver a message to Hassan from me?

 I think you are one of the most evil of destitute men.

 Your father is the father of evil, and your uncle is the same.

 You are not better than your father and your uncle.

 Hassan asked Muhammad's permission to compose counter-insults, promising to withdraw Muhammad's own name from the hostile sentiments, and permission was given.

 In January 626 Muhammad led the final expedition to Badr, an appointment for a pitched battle between the Quraysh and the Muslims.
 The battle did not take place because the Meccan army never arrived.
 Hassan ibn Thabit composed a poem about the situation: